 I am on a sand island.
 The biggest sand island in the world, to be exact.
-If this brings the image of a desert island to your mind with one lonely palm tree for shade and nothing else you will be surprised to learn Fraser Island, off the coast of Queensland, Australia, is a rich haven of wild life.
+If this brings the image of a desert island to your mind with one lonely palm tree for shade and nothing else you will be surprised to learn Fraser Island, off the coast of Queensland, Australia, is a rich haven of wildlife and the waters around Fraser Island are famous for humpback whale watching.

 Kingfisher Bay Resort